blessinvarkey/musings/posts/Scrum/17-06-2021-psm-1-certification.md

 To prepare for the exam, you can first test your current understanding of scrum by attempting the free [scrum open assessment](https://www.scrum.org/open-assessments/scrum-open) by scrum.org.

-A __thorough__ study of the [scrum guide](https://scrumguides.org/docs/scrumguide/v2020/2020-Scrum-Guide-US.pdf#zoom=100) and the [The Simple Guide to Scrum](https://www.thescrummaster.co.uk/wp-content/uploads/2021/03/TheSimpleGuideToScrum-TheScrumMasterCoUk-v1.pdf) by TheScrumMasterCoUk is enough to prepare you for the exam.
-Each line, each word in the scrum guide is important.
+A __thorough__ study of the [scrum guide](https://scrumguides.org/docs/scrumguide/v2020/2020-Scrum-Guide-US.pdf#zoom=100) and the [The Simple Guide to Scrum](https://www.thescrummaster.co.uk/wp-content/uploads/2021/03/TheSimpleGuideToScrum-TheScrumMasterCoUk-v1.pdf) by TheScrumMasterCoUk is enough to prepare you for the exam. __Each line__ in the scrum guide is important.
 After your study, go back to scrum.org take the scrum open, the [Product Owner open](https://www.scrum.org/open-assessments/product-owner-open) assessment and re-read the scrum guide until you consecutively score a 100%.
 The time per question is much shorter on the real assessment.

 Review the [scrum glossary](https://www.scrum.org/resources/scrum-glossary), especially the terms that you are not familiar with.